 The key to a great music festival experience is good planning before you go.
 Make a plan for where you will stay, what you will take, where you will eat, and how you will get to and from the festival.
 Most Las Vegas festivals offer some type of parking but it will come at a cost.

-Consider weekend tickets on the Las Vegas Monorail to skip event parking.
-You won’t need to worry about finding a designated driver and most events offer shuttle service near Monorail stations.
+Consider weekend tickets on the Las Vegas Monorail to skip paying for event parking or having to take expensive taxi rides that will have you making an early withdrawal from your child’s college savings fund in order to foot the bill.
+By purchasing weekend tickets for the Las Vegas Monorail, you won’t need to worry about finding a designated driver and most events offer shuttle service near Monorail stations.

 To sweeten the deal, ride the Las Vegas Monorail and get a FREE Lyft!
 Buy any unlimited ride Monorail pass and receive $5 off your next ride.